jack-h/blade/tests/apps/blade-cli/tests_fundamental/tests.md

 # Fundamental Beamforming Tests

-For the purposes of brevity, the RAW data is spoken about programmatically, with dimensions [pol, time, chan, ant].
+For the purposes of brevity, the RAW data is spoken about programmatically, with dimensions [fastest=pol, time, chan, slowets=ant], as are the antenna coefficients, with dimensions [fastest=ant, pol, slowest=chan].

 The synthesized tests have the following RAW block dimension, unless otherwise stated: [A: 4, F: 128, T: 16384, P: 2, 8bit-complex].